-These teams were unable on Saturday last to settle their differences when drawn in the third round of the Qualifying Competition for the Football Association Cup, and again met this afternoon on the Town Ground, Hucknall, in the re-played tie.
-The rivals were once more at full strength, but with the possibility of a keen fight the "gate" was woofully meagre, very likely due to the inability of the supporters of the local team to get away from work.
-The visitors won the toss, and their captain decided to take the advantage of a stiffish breeze for the initial "45" Coalville, however, were not able to make conspicuous headway, and the exchanges ruled fairly even, both sets of forwards missing chances through dallying.
+These teams were unable on Saturday last to settle. their differences when drawn in the third round of the Qualifying Competition for the Foothall Association Cup, and again met this alternoon on the Town Ground, Hucknall, in the re-played tie.
+The rivals were once more at full strength, but with the possibility of a keen fight the "gate" was woefully meagre, very likely due to the inability of the supporters of the local team to get away from work.
+The visitors won the toss, and their captain decided to take the advantage of a stiffish breeze for the initial "45" Coalville, however, were not able to initial "45" Coalville, however, were not able to make conspicuous headway, and the exchanges ruled fairly even, both sets of forwards missing chances through dallying.
 Coalville at the expiration of five minutes appeared to have got through on the right, but Johnson relieved with a huge punt, and from his return Hall ran three-parts of the length of the field, and beating the backs, centred, but Webster adopted the risky proceeding of leaving his goal to clear.
 In a race for possession he beat J. Hutchinson, and beat clear.
-This was hardly to the liking of the Leicestershire men, who attacked hotly, and Wright had to handle twice in rapid succession.
-Portland drove their opponents lack, and, in turn.
-Portland drove their opponents lack, and, in turn, assumed the aggressive, and Coalville had to concede a comple of futile corners, ere they were able to raise the siega.
-J. Dunnichiffe put in a couple of fine runs which took him through the defence, but, instead of passing to his men, who, on each occasion were nicely in line, he shot at the goal himself, the ball passing yards wide.
-A number of subsequent rushes by the visiting vanguard threatened disaster to Portland, but the defence was safe, and in the following exchanges the ground side evinced the more method, but larked the necessary polish to add a finishing touch when near goal.
-Hall eluded the defence, but shot wide, and then T. Bennistone shot in from midfield, the wind carrying the ball right into Wright's arms.
-He best away, but the Coalville forwards were well up, and rushing the coalville forwards were well up, and rushing through, secred the first goal for the visitors after 40 minutes' football.
+This was hardly to the liking of the Leicentershire men, who attacked holy, and Wright had to handle twice in rapid succession.
+Portland drove their opponents back, and, in turn.
+Portland drove their opponents lack, and, in turn, assumed the aggressive, and Coalville had to concede a comple of futile corners, ere they were able to raise the siege.
+J. Dunnicliffe put in a couple of fine runs which took him through the defence, but, instead of passing to his men, who, on each occasion were nicely in line, he shot at the goal himself, the ball passing yards wide.
+A number of subsequent rushes by the visiting vanguard threatened disaster to Portland, but the defence was safe, and in the following exchanges the ground side evinced the more method, but lacked the necessary polish to add a finishing touch when near goal.
+Hall eluded the defence, but shot wide, and then T. Ben-nistone shot in from midfield, the wind carrying the ball right into Wright's arms.
+He beat away, but the Coalville forwards were well up, and rushing through coalville forwards were well up, and rushing through, scored the first goal for the visitors after 40 minutes' football.
 The interval immediately arrived with the score:-Coalville Town, one goal; Hucknall Portland, none.
-Result:-Hucknall Portland, four goals; Coalville Town, three.
+Result:-Hucknall Port-land, four goals; Coalville Town, three.
 After an extra half hour.